mrtrumbe/meliman/README.txt

         use on your computer.
 The example config file is well documented to help you make sensible settings.

-Once you have installed the application, you can immediately use the Meliman.py script to operate the program.
+Once you have installed the application, you can immediately use the meliman.py script to operate the program.
 Execute the follwing for more information:

-    INSTALL_PATH/Meliman.py --help
+    INSTALL_PATH/meliman.py --help

-Running the Meliman.py script is referred to as "manual mode".
-There is also a daemon mode supported which will run various commands on a schedule and also provide a web interface for remote execution of the program.
-Documentation of daemon mode is forthcoming.